Home / Network / Routing / DUAL route FSM Processing of EIGRP Queries

 If router is Passive for this route and a neighbor has reported (kind of reply to a query) an unreachable metric, by means of 0xffffffff put in the field corresponding to the cumulative Delay part of Metric, a reply is sent immediately to this neighbor hinting him to consider rather information contained in Reply message (with its information).

-If metric is not UNreachable, then the router considers checking FC (the feasibility) condition by adding Query information to its computation.
+If metric is not Unreachable, then the router considers checking FC (the feasibility) condition by adding Query information to its computation.
 If FC condition is still met, it replies to its neighbor with this received information (meaning that the router is on the best route from the neighbor to the destination).

 router is active for the route